hero media

 • Location: 87 The Entrance Road, The Entrance

-Meat lovers: contain your tastebuds.
-Perfecting the art of low- and slow-smoked meats, Cue and Crew proved so popular, that it has two venues – at The Entrance North and Tuggerah.
+Meat lovers: brace your tastebuds.
+Perfecting the art of low- and slow-smoked meats, Cue and Crew has become a local’s favourite.
 Pick up takeaway boxes of your choice of fresh smoked American barbecue meat – beef brisket, pulled pork, pork belly, pork ribs, pulled lamb and wings, all served with house pickles, slaw and potato crisps.
-Or dine in for breakfast and lunch at The Entrance, and lunch and dinner at Tuggerah, which hosts an all-you-can-eat American barbecue Wednesday and Thursday nights.
+Or dine in for lunch and dinner at Tuggerah, which hosts an all-you-can-eat American barbecue Tuesdays to Thursdays.
 Unbuckle your belts for this one.

 • Cuisine: American barbecue